Features of strangeness production in pp and heavy ion collisions: Entropy density dependence of the ratio of strange hadron yields per unit rapidity to the total particle multiplicity per unit rapidity as a function of quark/antiquark composition, collision energy and centrality

 The multi-strange hadron yields are more sensitive to the production mechanism originating in the fireball, therefore are expected to be more sensitive to the fireball composition.
-Similar to the previous cases, it is worth to look to $Y^{S-ms}/\langle dN/dy \rangle$ - $\langle dN/dy \rangle/S_{\perp}$ for combined multi-strange hadrons and their anti-partners.
+Similar to the previous cases, it is worth to look to $Y^{S-ms}/\langle dN/dy \rangle$ - $\langle dN/dy \rangle/S_{\perp}$ for combined multi-strange hadrons and their anti-partners (Eq. \ref{eq3}).
 The result is presented in Figure \ref{fig-10}.

-A rather good scaling can be observed with a steep linear rise up to $\langle dN/dy \rangle/S_{\perp}$ $\approx$ 3 $fm^{-2}$ at the top RHIC energy followed by a transition to the regions corresponding to LHC energies.
+A rather good scaling can be observed with a steep linear rise up to $\langle dN/dy \rangle/S_{\perp}$ $\approx$ 3 $fm^{-2}$.
+At the top RHIC energies, a transition to the regions corresponding to LHC energies is observed.
 However, this result is nothing else than a combination of two very different dependences of $Y^{S}/\langle dN/dy \rangle$ as a function of $\langle dN/dy \rangle/S_{\perp}$ for multi-strange hadrons and multi-strange anti-hadrons as can be followed in Figures \ref{fig-11} and \ref{fig-12}.